Virginia: Stomach Bug

 • Wash your hands with biodegradable soap (200 feet from water sources) before eating or preparing food, before touching your face, and after using the bathroom.
 Hand sanitizer may be ineffective against some causes of stomach bug, like norovirus.

-• In areas where stomach bug has been reported, also consider washing your hands with soap and water after touching gear that has come into contact with the group or other shared surfaces: your shoes, pack, stuff sacks, etc.
+• In areas where stomach bug has been reported, also consider washing your hands with soap and water after touching gear that has come into contact with the ground or other shared surfaces: your shoes, pack, stuff sacks, etc.

 • Treat all water.
 Filters do not get rid of viruses.
 To learn best how to treat your water, see the CDC table below.